Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The sublingual gland is a small gland under your tongue that makes saliva.
 It is one of three saliva-making glands in your mouth.
 This gland produces about 3-5% of your total saliva.

-It sits below your mouth’s floor and you can find it by feeling behind your bottom canine teeth.
+It sits below your mouth’s floor, and you can feel it behind your bottom canine teeth.
 To find it, you can put one finger inside your mouth and press gently with the other hand’s fingers from the outside.

 This gland has one main tube and about 20 smaller tubes called ducts.
 The main tube joins with the tube of the submandibular gland to empty saliva through a tiny bump called the sublingual caruncle.